On to the latest installment of What Can I Mess Up Now?

 I have had them forever and am sick of dark colors bringing my bright kitchen down.

-I am in the process of lightening things up and will be painting the kitchen a neutral color this summer too.
+I am lightening things up and will paint the kitchen a neutral color this summer too.

 I love the teal but it really makes this room a lot darker than it needs to be and it shows every single mark, dent, spaghetti sauce splatter, etc.

 The above picture is so tranquil, right?

 Here is what was going on in the background:

 Snack bowls, lemonade in glasses, a hook I took off the wall to fit said summer to-do list, my vacuum system on the floor, all of that was strategically moved for the picture.

 And I am not the only blogger who does this.